-Graphic design and visual merchandising for retail stores not only enhance your storefront and your interior, but they can also boost sales, improve your brand, and create a more energetic and exciting shopping environment!
+Retail graphic design and visual merchandising for retail stores can help to enhance your storefront and your store’s interior.
+However, they can also boost sales, improve your brand, and create a more energetic and exciting shopping environment!

-In today’s article, our Phoenix printing experts at PRI Graphics have put together a number of tips when it comes to retail store graphic design and printing.
+In today’s article, our Phoenix printing experts at PRI Graphics have put together a number of tips when it comes to retail graphic design and printing.

 There are endless choices for fonts but that doesn’t mean you should consider them all.
 Most graphic designers recommend sticking to just one or two fonts per sign and pick fonts that are clear and easy to read.
 Avoid cursive fonts and make sure you pick a font size that is large enough to read at a distance, especially if your target market is Baby Boomers.
 San Serif fonts like Arial, Calibri, Helvetica, and Avant Garde are a few examples.
 The more words you add to your retail graphic design the more important it is to pick a simple, clean, and highly legible fonts.

 It is also important to consider how people who are color blind may see your sign.
 The following color combinations are hard for people who are color blind to see, so best to avoid them in your retail signage and graphic design: